Harshu403/Internship/README.md

 # Internship
-1)This repository consists of the kaggle notebook of "Hand Written Digit Prediction-Classification Analysis"
+1)This repository consists the notebook of "Hand Written Digit Prediction-Classification Analysis"

 2)The digits dataset consists of 8x8 pixel images of digits.
 The images attribute of the dataset stores 8x8 arrays of grayscale values for each image.